Genie-Culturel/EscapeLifeCommon/README.md

 git clone https://github.com/MikleRe/EscapeLife.git
 ```

-Remember that `/Assets/Scripts/EscapeLife` is ignored in Plastic.
+Remember that `/Assets/Scripts/EscapeLife` should be ignored in Plastic.

 ## File Structure